 Quaker settlers established the Kansas Central Bible Training School in Haviland, Kansas in 1917, and for most of the twentieth century, the school operated as Friends Bible College.
 Then in 1990, recognizing the achievements of the first Quaker theologian, Robert Barclay, the college was renamed Barclay College.
 Though transitions and name changes have occurred, Barclay College remains true to its Christian-based heritage and resides on about seventeen acres in the small town of Haviland, Kansas.
 Barclay College also maintains an online campus for distance learners.
-Barclay College is accredited by the Association for Biblical Higher Education and is a member of the Association of Christian Schools International.
-The private, not-for-profit college enrolls more than two hundred students and maintains a student-to-faculty ratio of 11:1.

 With a focus on Christianity, Barclay College strongly encourages all students to devote a portion of their academic career to service.
 Service is measured in units, and Barclay expects students to earn at least one unit of service per semester.
 To facilitate a service connection, Barclay College’s website links students to Christian service opportunities extending from the Haviland community to distant locations as far away as China and Brazil.

-Sector Of Institution:Private, not-for-profit, 4-year or above
+Sector Of Institution:Private not-for-profit, 4-year or above

-Highest Level Of Offering:Bachelor's degree
+Highest Level Of Offering:Master's degree

 Be the first to write a review.
 Click the link below.